Criminology

 Studying criminology at postgraduate level will give you a high level of critical thinking skills.
 Your transferable skills give you control over your career path and will open doors to opportunities across sectors.

 Our graduates often gravitate towards roles in law enforcement or the criminal justice system, but those aren’t your only options.
-Your skills will be ideal for a wide range of careers within:
+Your skills make it possible for you to engage with a wide range of careers including:

 • NGOs